SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

    `cid`.
 Note that the client ID is not a secret ({{Section 2.2 of !RFC6749}}).

-Now, whenever the client creates a client assertion for authenticating to A-AS, the assertion consists of a JSON
-Web Token (JWT) that is signed by the client and contains, among others, the following claims:
+Now, whenever the client creates a client assertion for authentication to A-AS, the assertion consists of a JSON Web Token (JWT) that is signed by the client and contains, among others, the following claims:

 ~~~ json
 "iss": "cid",